As a partner in a mobile software company, I frequently get peppered with the following types of questions:

 Security is the top concern when you’re dealing with banking, payment and financial apps.
 The AmEx Mobile app includes enhanced security features and fraud alerts as well as the ability to track spending and rewards, find offers and pay your bill.

-These are apps that I think it would take more than a million dollars to clone.
-These apps have tons of hidden features and are not as simple as you assume from a functional standpoint.
+These are apps I think it would take more than a million dollars to clone.
+These apps have tons of hidden features and are not as simple as you assume from a functional statement.

 The Home Depot App